Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 If you’re a train enthusiast, La Trochita in nearby Esquel is something you cannot miss.

-This scenic route is part of the historic Patagonian Express.
+This scenic train route is part of the historic Patagonian Express, a famous piece of Argentina train travel.

 You’ll board the historic steam engine and ride an hour to Nahuel Pan.